 Taste: Wonderfully nutty but with a certain saline quality to it as well.
 Pepper and oak.
 Sultana, walnut, figs… Dry cinnamon spice finish.

-Value for money: It’s difficult to judge value for money on a bottle like this.
+Thoughts: It’s difficult to judge value for money on a bottle like this.
 As a drink, the price is daft and only an idiot would pay it.
-As an investment, only time will tell if it was worth it.
-Should you be unable to make your money back, you will at least have a decent dram left at the end of it all. *
+As an investment, only time will tell if it was worth it.*

-The best of the bunch, by quite some way, though possibly that’s because the Oloroso has blanketed some of the immaturity that came through in the bourbon and Bordeaux drams.
+The best of the bunch, though possibly that’s because the Oloroso has blanketed some of the immaturity that came through in the bourbon and Bordeaux drams.
 It works though, and I’m sure we’ll see more Oloroso matured malt from Dartmoor in future, hopefully at a price us mere mortals can afford to drink it.

 *Since publishing, it’s come to my attention that Dartmoor have released a new ex-Oloroso cask priced at £89.50.
 You can find out more about it here.